carolineschnapp/add-product-to-cart-automatically/README.md

 # Add a product to the cart automatically

-You can set up your cart to automatically include any existing product as a gift product or add-on.
+You can set up your cart to automatically include a product as a gift.
 The product is added automatically when any other item is added to an empty cart.

 To add a product to your cart automatically: